Adapting the management of Water and Environmental Resources in response to Global Change

 As part of the actions included in the White Paper, Water Directors of EU Member States adopted in December 2009 a Guidance document on adaptation to climate change in water management to ensure that the River Basin Management Plans (RBMP) are climate-proofed.

-It will assess the need for further measures to enhance water efficiency in agriculture, households and buildings.
+- The Blueprint also included recommendations for ensuring that climate change is taken into account in the implementation of the Floods Directive, and assessed the need for further measures to enhance water efficiency in agriculture, households and buildings.

 Successful adaptation to the impacts of climate change on water depends not just on effective national and European water regulations, but also on the extent to which water management can be integrated into other sectoral policies such as agriculture, energy, cohesion and health.